hideki-l/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 - **Addressing Processes**: To send messages between processes, the receiving process's address needs to be specified.
 This includes the host's IP address and a destination port number.
 The IP address identifies the host, while the port number identifies the specific receiving process.
 - **Port Numbers**: Popular applications are assigned specific port numbers (e.g., Web server on port 80, mail server on port 25)

-## 2.2 Transport Services (TCP & UDP)
+### Transport Services (TCP & UDP)

 - **Choosing a Transport Layer Protocol**: When developing an application, you must choose a transport layer protocol that suits your application's needs.
 The choice is typically based on services such as reliable data transfer, throughput, timing, and security.
-- **Reliable Data Transfer**: Reliable data transfer ensures that data sent by one end is delivered correctly and completely to the other end.
-Some applications require this service to prevent data loss, while others like multimedia apps can tolerate some loss.
+- **Data integrity**: Reliable data transfer ensures that data sent by one end is delivered correctly and completely to the other end.
+Some applications require this service to prevent data loss, while others (e.g. audio, multimedia apps) can tolerate some loss.
 - **Throughput**: Throughput is the rate at which bits are delivered from the sender to the receiver in a communication session.
 Bandwidth sensitive applications need guaranteed throughput.
 - **Timing**: Timing guarantees are essential for real time applications like Internet telephony, teleconferencing, and multiplayer games.
 Low delay is crucial for their effectiveness.
 - **Security**: Transport protocols can provide security services like encryption for confidentiality, data integrity, and end-point authentication.